 Photocopying Library Materials

-Assistive Technology Room, room 281.
+Assistive Technology Area, second floor near the Reference Desk.
 The following equipment is available:

 - OpenBook reader